Analysts Call Attention: Annaly Capital Management (NLY)

 Annaly Capital Management (NLY) STOCK PRICE MOVEMENT:

-Annaly Capital Management (NLY) stock price positioned at -0.19% from the 52 week high and situated at 29.12% from 52 week low.
-10982765 shares traded on hands while it’s an average volume stands with 10.08M shares.
-In last trading session, the stock received positive focus on shares from Traders.
-The stock has performed 0.87% and it registered share value at $10.42 in recent trade transaction.
-It has dividend yield of 9.60%.
+Annaly Capital Management (NLY) stock price positioned at -3.52% from the 52 week high and situated at 25.53% from 52 week low.
+17048345 shares traded on hands while it’s an average volume stands with 10.11M shares.
+In last trading session, the stock received negative focus on shares from Traders.
+The stock has performed -2.03% and it registered share value at $10.13 in recent trade transaction.
+It has dividend yield of 9.87% .

 PROFITABILITY RATIOS: Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is -1.80%.
 Return on Equity (ROE) is -16.80% and Return on Investment (ROI) is -1.70%.